Saranyaaav/PROMPT-ENGINEERING/README.md

 Generative AI is technology that learns from examples and uses that knowledge to create new, human-like content.

 # Gemini:
-# Explain the foundational concepts of Generative AI
+# 1. Explain the foundational concepts of Generative AI
 Generative AI refers to algorithms and deep learning models that can create brand-new content—such as text, code, images, audio, and 3D models—by learning the underlying patterns of existing data.
 Instead of just analyzing or categorizing existing data (which traditional or discriminative AI does), generative AI uses probability and pattern recognition to generate realistic new outputs.

-## 1. Core Mechanics:
+## I. Core Mechanics: How Models Process & Learn
+Tokenization & Embeddings:
-How Models Process & LearnTokenization & EmbeddingsGenerative models do not read text or see images the way humans do.
+Generative models do not read text or see images the way humans do.

-### Tokenization:
-Raw data is broken down into smaller pieces called tokens (which can be words, parts of words, or image patches).
+•	Tokenization: Raw data is broken down into smaller pieces called tokens (which can be words, parts of words, or image patches).

-### Embeddings:
-Tokens are converted into high-dimensional numerical vectors.
-These vectors map semantic relationships in geometric space (e.g., placing the vector for "king" near "queen" or "royal").Probability & Next-Item PredictionAt its core, a generative text model calculates probability distributions over a vast vocabulary.
+•	Embeddings: Tokens are converted into high-dimensional numerical vectors.
+These vectors map semantic relationships in geometric space (e.g., placing the vector for "king" near "queen" or "royal").

+Probability & Next-Item Prediction:
+At its core, a generative text model calculates probability distributions over a vast vocabulary.
 Given an input prompt, it predicts the most statistically likely next token, updates its context, and repeats the process sequentially.

-## 2. Key Architectural ModelsThe explosive growth of generative AI relies on several foundational architectures:
+## II.
+Key Architectural Models
+The explosive growth of generative AI relies on several foundational architectures:
                       ┌─────────────────────────────────────────┐
                       │    Generative AI Model Architectures    │
                       └────────────────────┬────────────────────┘